 We usually find that booking.com offers the best hotel deals, especially in Europe, but even in North America.
 If you’d prefer to stay in an apartment over a hotel and have never used Airbnb, sign up here and receive $40 off your first stay over $75!
 That’s an awesome deal, especially since Airbnb typically provides better value over hotels.
 You can also save some money on last minute bookings using Hotels.com discounts here, saving up to 40% on global hotels.

-Have something to share or need further assistance?
+Have questions on how to use Google Flights?
 Leave a comment, email me at email@example.com or reach out on Twitter at @AlexKallimanis or @Wndlustmarriage